vb100/deploy-ml-mlflow-aws/README.md

 <p><h3>Amazon ECR Image</h3>
 Now that we have saved our model artifact, we need to start thinking about deployment.
 The first step is to provide a Docker image to <b>AWS Elastic Container Registry</b> which we can use to serve our model.
+<li>Before pushing our model directly to AWS ECR, we must to to provide privileges to access AWS ECR to our Account User.</li>
 </p>